kinojms/obsidian-notes/STCLOUD/V. AWS Cloud Security.md

 ## IAM: Essential Components
 1. IAM User - a person or application (calls an API) that can authenticate with an AWS account
 2. IAM Group - a collection of IAM users that are granted identical authorization
-3. IAM Policy - the document that defines which resources can be accessed and the level of access to each resources
+3. IAM Policy - the document that defines which resources can be accessed and the level of access to each resources; **determines what an IAM identity can do**
 4. IAM Role - to grant a set of permissions for making AWS service requests (temporary); a **type of IAM identity**

 ## Authorization: What can you do?